getsentry/sentry/docs/faq.rst

     Counts are incremented in bulk asynchronously utilizing the buffer and queue subsystems.
 Check your configuration on those.
-Also make sure that you have the celery workers and celery beat running.
+Also make sure that you have the workers and cron running.

 .. class:: qa